Vickers Valiant: Background and origins

 In November 1944, the Joint Technical Warfare Committee, along with a separate committee chaired by Sir Henry Tizard, examined the future potential of "weapons of war" and the accompanying Tizard Report published on 3 July 1945 made specific policy directions for the Royal Air Force (RAF) Bomber Command.
 After the Second World War, the policy of using heavy four-engined bombers for massed raids continued into the immediate postwar period; the Avro Lincoln, an updated version of the Avro Lancaster, became the RAF's standard bomber.
 In 1946, the Air Staff issued Operational Requirements OR229 and OR230 for the development of turbojet-powered heavy bombers capable of carrying nuclear weapons at high altitude and speed, without defensive armament, to act as a deterrent to hostile powers and, if deterrence failed, to perform a nuclear strike.
 In conjunction with this ambition, Britain set about developing its own atomic weapons.

 In January 1947, the British Air Ministry issued Specification B.35/46 for an advanced jet bomber intended to carry nuclear weapons and to fly near the speed of sound at altitudes of 50000 ft.
 Three firms: A.V.
 Roe, Handley-Page and Vickers-Armstrongs submitted advanced designs intended to meet the stringent requirements.
 While Short Brothers submitted a design, by Geoffrey T. R. Hill, that was judged too ambitious, the Air Staff accepted another submission from the company for a separate requirement, B.14/46, as "insurance" in case the advanced B.35/46 effort ran into trouble.
 Aviation authors Bill Gunston and Peter Gilchrist described Specification B.14/46 as "calling for little more than a traditional aircraft fitted with jet engines" Short submitted a conservative design to meet B.14/46, which became the S.A.4 Sperrin.
 Two prototypes were completed, the first conducting its maiden flight in 1951, but the Sperrin was ultimately relegated to research and development purposes only.

-Vickers had emerged from the Second World War as one of the world's pre-eminent companies in the field of aeronautical manufacturing and development.
-Furthermore, the company operated its own secretive Skunk Works-like development organisation based at Weybridge, Surrey, which had been involved in several secret wartime development projects.
-It was this secretive division in which the early stages of the development of the Valiant took place, including the later assembly of the initial two prototypes.
-Vickers initially produced a six-engine jet bomber design proposal to meet Specification B.35/46; as rapid progress in the development of more powerful jet engines had been made, this was re-worked to a four-engine proposal in 1948.
+Vickers had emerged from World War II as one of the world's pre-eminent companies in the field of aeronautical manufacturing and development.
+The company operated its own secretive Skunk Works-like development organisation based at Weybridge, Surrey, which had been involved in several secret wartime development projects.
+It was this secretive division where the early development of the Valiant took place, including the later assembly of the initial two prototypes.
+Vickers initially produced a six-engine jet bomber design proposal to meet Specification B.35/46.
+As progress in the development of more powerful jet engines was made, this was re-worked to a four-engine proposal in 1948.
 The proposed design submitted by Vickers was relatively straightforward, being less aerodynamically advanced in comparison to competing bids made by rival firms.